ret2basic/nand2tetris/projects/02/README.md

 # Project 2

-In this project, we are going to build the Hack ALU based on the logical gates from Project 1.
+In this project, we are going to implement **ALU** based on the logical gates from Project 1.

 ## 1. HalfAdder